PHOTO: Wonders Hall opened in 1963 as John Hannah’s example of a progressive campus before the 1964 and 1965 Civil Rights Acts were signed.

 Michigan State’s dorms provided a stark contrast with a trend started at another school winning 1960s national football titles, Alabama.

 Alabama coach Paul “Bear” Bryant, whose teams remained all-white until 1971, wanted his players separated from the student body.
 In 1963, Alabama opened Paul W. Bryant Hall at a cost of $1 million ($9.9 million in 2023 dollars).
 A Sports Illustrated article in 1965 dubbed the dorm “The Bear Bryant Hilton,” comparing the foyer to the lobby of Miami Beach’s Fontainebleau Hotel.

 College athletic excesses have often started in the Southeastern Conference, and the NCAA eventually ruled against all-athlete dorms.

-There were no subsequent NCAA rules against Michigan State’s dorm policies, but the rest of the country, with the MLK’s movement spurring President Johnson to push the U.S. Congress to presenting him the 1964 and 1965 Civil Rights Acts to sign, eventually caught with the leadership of John Hannah and Duffy Daugherty.
+The rest of the country, with the MLK’s movement spurring President Johnson to push the U.S. Congress to presenting him the 1964 and 1965 Civil Rights Acts to sign, eventually caught up with the leadership of John Hannah and Duffy Daugherty.